 Truthfully, I had no idea to be anything other than a student (which is one of the reasons I’d recommend not going straight from BA to MA—general life skills are good, people).
 The real plan was find any job that would help me pay rent.
 (Seriously, I was up for anything: One gig included walking through a seedy neighborhood to hang flyers on the doors.
 I do *not* recommend it: Imagine unseen barking dogs and strollers left on front lawns.)

-One year later, I’m far from a being a figure likely to deliver a graduation speech, but I’ve achieved small (though very important) milestones in my own little corner of the world.
+Now, I’m far from being a figure likely to deliver a graduation speech, but I’ve achieved small (though very important) milestones in my own little corner of the world.

-The following are a few of the things I wish I knew this time last year.
+The following are a few of the things I wish I knew when I graduated.
 Perhaps these are things each of us has to learn in our own way, but I hope reading them here will help make that process a little smoother.

 We each come from varying degrees of privilege, and experience an assortment of hardships over which we have little or no control.
 I believe I’m one of the most privileged people I know because my parents made my education the first priority since the time I started school (and probably before).
 At four years old, I couldn’t have made this decision for myself!
 What a gift.